-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Meriden is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Meriden is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Meriden who work in office and administrative support (15.09%), sales jobs (11.39%), and management occupations (7.17%).
+Meriden is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Meriden is a city of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Meriden who work in office and administrative support (12.57%), management occupations (10.38%), and sales jobs (8.42%).

-In terms of college education, Meriden is nearly on par with the US average for all cities of 21.84%: 18.84% of adults 25 and older in Meriden have a bachelor's degree or advanced degree.
+The citizens of Meriden are slightly better educated than the national average of 21.84% for all cities and towns, with 21.78% of adults in Meriden having a bachelor's degree or advanced degree.

-Meriden is a very ethnically-diverse city.
+Meriden is an extremely ethnically-diverse city.
 The people who call Meriden home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Meriden residents report their race to be White, followed by Black or African-American.
 Meriden also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 28.18% of the city’s residents.
-Important ancestries of people in Meriden include Irish, Polish, German, and English.
+People of Hispanic or Latino origin account for 33.41% of the city’s residents.
+Important ancestries of people in Meriden include Italian, Irish, German, Polish, and English.

 The most common language spoken in Meriden is English.
-Other important languages spoken here include Spanish and Italian.
+Other important languages spoken here include Spanish and Polish.